eddieljohn07/social-media/README.md

 # social-media
 -Social Media Project
 -This is a sample project and is not intended for commercial use.
+-This project is only made with html and css

 Images used:
 Capybara Photo by Rutpratheep Nilpechr: https://www.pexels.com/photo/close-up-of-a-capybara-6596764/